rixiobarrios/js-debugging-errors/README.md

 - Inaccurate or incomplete logic.
 - Incorrect usage of a method.

-Regardless of the cause, JavaScript will throw an error with a message explaining (as best it can) what the cause is.
+JavaScript will throw an error with a message explaining (as best it can) what the cause is.
 Interpreting these messages is a learned skill, one you have the opportunity to practice with this lab!

 ## Prerequisites